AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.1/ex3.md

 ![Adobe I/O New Integration](./images/api14.png)

 Enter a Name and Description for your integration.
-As a naming convention, we'll use `AEP API --demoProfileLdap--`.
+As a naming convention, we'll use `AEP API --aepUserLdap--`.
 Replace ldap with your ldap.
 For instance, if your ldap is vangeluw, the name and description of your integration becomes AEP API vangeluw.

-Enter `AEP API --demoProfileLdap--` as the **Project Title**.
+Enter `AEP API --aepUserLdap--` as the **Project Title**.
 Click **Save**.

 ![Adobe I/O New Integration](./images/api15.png)